theKnightsOfRohan/docs/fundementals/avery-1-introduction.md

 ## What is DevGPT?

-DevGPT enables autonomous code generation, DevGPT accepts a prompt and turns it to code.
+DevGPT enables autonomous code generation by turning any prompt into new code, files, and configurations.
 The end result?
-A seamless workflow that saves developers precious time and effort.
-But the story doesn't end there.
-We're excited to announce that we're currently hard at an open-source iteration of DevGPT, aiming to empower and revolutionise the developer community with enhanced capabilities.
+A seamless workflow that saves developers precious time and effort, acting as your own personal junior developer so you can focus on the big picture.

+We're also excited to announce that we currently have an open-source iteration of DevGPT, aiming to empower and revolutionise the developer community by enhancing its capabilities.

 Stay tuned for the future of efficient coding!

+Want to join our community?
+[Click here]({Add discord invite here}) to join our Discord server!